 The opener, “Tiderays,” is especially catchy for it's soaring chorus.
 And though it's maybe more optimistic, the record is actually quite similar to Bon Iver, sonically -- no doubt because of Vernon's distinctive falsetto, but also a similar melancholy mixed with warmth.
 Those locked-in-a-cabin feelings are set to soft indie rock rally cries.
 These aren't Springsteen-level anthems, but even quiet songs can have that spirit-lifting propulsion.
-“Byegone,” for example, employs that tension-building trick of a low-key, steady plucking on one note as the vocals and other instrumentals slowly build over it.
-The cathartic chorus is the kind of stuff that makes you want to wave a lighter in the air.

 Of course, underlying all the visceral attractiveness is a whole lot of detail and playful songwriting.
 Between grand choruses are guitar lines that wander off to nowhere and piano lines that seem blurted-out, but at just the right moment.